 How long do packages stay at UPS facilities?

-As with most couriers, there is no set time frame a package must stay at a UPS facility.
+As with most carriers, there is no set time frame a package must stay at a UPS facility.
 However, on average, packages spend 1-2 days at UPS facilities before they’re transported to the next destination.

 What does it mean when a package is “processing” at a UPS facility?